esnthere/KG-IQA/training/README.md

 1. Data Prepareation

    To ensure high speed, save training images and lables, JND images, and NSS features into 'mat' files.
 The preparation process please refer to the published paper [KG-IQA](https://ieeexplore.ieee.org/document/10003665).
-The mat files can be downloaded from [Trainng files](https://pan.baidu.com/s/1EerM_rvNVo8Eevw74p3TNQ?pwd=z3oh).
+The necessary 'mat' files can be downloaded from [Trainng files](https://pan.baidu.com/s/1EerM_rvNVo8Eevw74p3TNQ?pwd=z3oh).
 Please download these files and put them into the same folder of the training code.

 2. Training the model